olivierfriard/boris_app_docs/index.rst

 2) Install BORIS App on your Android device

+The BORIS App is available on the BORIS web site: `www.boris.unito.it <http://www.boris.unito.it>`_

 Extract the ZIP archive on your computer and the extracted directory (boris_app) to /sdcard/kivy/.

 /sdcard/kivy/boris_app